gwendall/way.js/README.md

 ## Quick start ##

-Declare an HTML element with some tags.
+Declare an HTML element with some tags.ba

 ```html